gvwilson/sensibleadventures/misc/bear-02.md

 behind the two visitors and the apologetic steward, he took a deep breath and blew it out through his mustache.
 "Sir, if I may---"

-"You may not," Prince Lormay snapped.
+"You may not," Prince Thokmay snapped.

 "But sir, I---"